Code of Maine Rules

 Section 096-140-2 - General Terms and Conditions of Applications and Licenses

-If a Part 70 source is applying simultaneously for the renewal of a Part 70 license and/or amendments under more than one section of this Chapter, the source may submit one application covering all required information for each relevant section.
+If a Part 70 source is applying simultaneously for the renewal of a Part 70 license and amendments or multiple amendments under more than one section of this Chapter, the source may submit one application covering all required information for each relevant section.

-(2) Identification and description of the source's processes and products by Standard Industrial Classification (SIC) Code and North American Industry Classification System (NAICS) Code, including any processes or products associated with each alternative operating scenario identified by the applicant;
+(2) Identification and description of the source's processes and products by North American Industry Classification System (NAICS) Code, including any processes or products associated with each alternative operating scenario identified by the applicant;

 (3) Any insignificant activities that must be listed in the application as specified in Appendix B of this Chapter;

-(4) The following emissions related information for units and activities that are not insignificant as specified in Appendix B of this Chapter:
+(4) The following emissions related information for units and activities that are not specified as insignificant in Appendix B of this Chapter:

 (a) All emissions of air pollutants for which the Part 70 source is defined as a Part 70 major source and all emissions of regulated pollutants, including fugitive emissions to the extent quantifiable;